 Succulents and other high water content plants are often recommended as they aren’t as dangerous as larger bushes and trees that can easily dry out in the Southern California weather and create dangerous hazards.
 Ditching grass for gravel or rock features can also be a great way to protect your homes and businesses.

 As a final line of defense against fire many Southern California residents may employ outdoor sprinkler systems to dampen the home and the area around it and ultimately prevent embers from igniting normally flammable structures or foliage.
-These systems are sometimes build on the roofs of houses and have shown to be effective at preventing the spread of embers to a property.
+These systems are sometimes built on the roofs of houses and have shown to be effective at preventing the spread of embers to a property.

 The main downfall of these systems is mainly in their cost and rarity in commercial properties.
 Make sure when purchasing or renting a property in a high risk area that the seller or property manager has taken the proper measures to lower the risk of property loss in a wildfire.